-Is it necessary at this point to consider the radical meaning of this central theme of the divine Word-revelation?
+Is it necessary, at this point, to consider the radical meaning of this central theme of the divine Word-Revelation?
 Is it not rather well known to all of us since the beginning of our Christian education?

-[Yes, but then again] it may well be questioned whether this is really true.
-I am afraid that for many Christians who do have a [188] theological knowl-edge of creation, fall into sin an redemption by Jesus Christ, this central theme of the Word-revelation has not yet become the central motive-power of their lives.
+It may well be questioned whether this is really true.
+I am afraid that many Christians have only a theological knowledge of creation, fall into sin and redemption by Jesus Christ, and, that this central theme of the Word-Revelation has not yet become the central motive-power of their lives.